noenomblot/ADA_P3-jekyll/index.md

        alt="Explained variance as a function of the number of principal components" width="600">
   <figcaption class="figure-caption">
-    Cumulative explained variance as a function of the number of principal components.
+    <strong>Figure 1.</strong>Cumulative explained variance as a function of the number of principal
+    components.
 The dashed line indicates the 90% variance threshold.
   </figcaption>
 </figure>